 The data template files contain 5 ID fields.
 They play a very important role in the data import process.
 The table below presents all the ID fields with their characteristics.

-Please note that the beneficiary ID should always be provided BEFORE the function of data import/export is used.
+Please note that the beneficiary ID should always be provided BEFORE the import/export of data is used.